 While the Soft Coated Wheaten Terrier is typically considered a medium sized dog breed, we can argue they’re borderline large.
 In fact, some male Wheatens can reach the 60 pounds range depending on the parents and genetics.

 Wheatens (or Wheaties) are some of the most optimistic dogs you can find.
 They will almost always be cheerful and few things can get them down.
 If you’re having a bad day, the Wheaten will always be by your side to give you a big hug.

 Highlights: Intelligent, Dignified, Active

-No big fluffy list is complete without the Standard Poodle – the world’s second smartest breed.
-They’re not your typical fluffy dog, but they do have a lot of fluff in certain areas, such as the head, chest, legs and tails.
+No big and fluffy list is complete without the Standard Poodle – the world’s second smartest breed.
+They aren’t your typical fluffy dog, but they do have a lot of fluff in certain areas.
+They’re the softest at the head, chest, legs, and tails.
 Some opt to shave them into “fluffy pompons.”

 Regardless of grooming, Standard Poodles are dignified dogs that are proud of all their fluff.
-A huge bonus for Poodles is the fact that they’re hypoallergenic dogs.
-As such, even the most allergy-sensitive dog owner will be able to hug a Poodle!
+A bonus for Poodles is the fact that they’re hypoallergenic dogs.
+As a result, even the most allergy-sensitive owner will be able to hug a Poodle!

 RECOMMENDED: 35 Perfect Poodle Mixes

 Highlights: Diligent, Smart, Energetic